Ratchet & Clank Future: A Crack in Time: Plot

 Ratchet and Clank meet with Qwark to infiltrate Nefarious' space station and destroy his armada so that he cannot reach the Clock.
-The plan fails when they are confronted by Nefarious himself, who explains his plan to change time to make a perfect universe where villains always triumph over heroes as retaliation for his previous defeat.
+The plan fails when they are confronted by Nefarious himself, who explains his plan to change time to make a perfect universe where the heroes always lose, as retaliation for his defeat at the end of Up Your Arsenal.
 Nefarious launches Ratchet and Clank to the barren planet Morklon so that they don't interfere with his plans, but with help from Sigmund, they are able to use a time portal to secure a working ship that helps them return.
 Ratchet and Clank fight and seemingly kill Nefarious before narrowly escaping with the help of Azimuth as the doctor's malfunctioning ship destroys the station.

 Regrouping at the Clock, Clank reveals that he intends to stay there to fulfill his father's wishes, to which Ratchet sadly agrees.
 However, Azimuth insists that they could still use the Clock to save the Lombaxes, which Ratchet again refuses.
 Furious at being denied the chance by one of his own kind, Azimuth strikes and kills Ratchet before racing for the Orvus Chamber, where he is only just locked out by Clank.
 Though conflicted on what to do, Clank remembers the Plumber's advice and uses the Clock to reverse time just six minutes, saving Ratchet's life in the process.
-In the new timeline, Azimuth manages to reach the Chamber before Ratchet and Clank and initiates a time shift to save the Lombaxes.
+In this new timeline, Azimuth manages to reach the Chamber before Ratchet and Clank and initiates a time shift to save the Lombaxes.
 As the Clock begin to shatter around them, Ratchet injures Azimuth and inadvertently breaks the controls trying to stop the shift.
 Feeling remorse for risking existence itself to change the past, Azimuth manages to stop the Clock from completely breaking at the cost of his own life.

 In the aftermath, Ratchet aids the Zoni in repairing the last of the damage and wishes Clank well as he leaves.
 However, realizing that Ratchet means more to him as family than his duties at the Clock, Clank changes his mind and promotes Sigmund to Senior Caretaker, reuniting with his friend before he departs.
 A message from Orvus plays, encouraging Clank to do what he feels will make him feel whole, even if that means leaving the Clock.
-In a post-credits scene, Qwark is stranded in the debris of Nefarious' station, desperately calling for help while his hungry pet War Grok tries to eat him.
+In a post-credits scene, Qwark is stranded on the debris of Nefarious' station, desperately calling for help while his hungry pet War Grok tries to eat him.